-This recipe for Instant Pot egg bites features gouda cheese, fire roasted red peppers and fresh spinach.
+This recipe for Instant Pot egg bites features gouda cheese, fire-roasted red peppers, and spinach.
 The creamy, rich flavor is absolutely delicious and cooks to perfection in your Instant Pot.
-If you like the Starbucks sous vide eggbites, then you’re gonna love these!

 Silicone Egg Bites Molds

 For these Instant Pot Egg Bites, I use the silicone egg bite molds.
-They’re easy to get, affordable and are the perfect size for out egg bites.
+They’re easy to get, affordable, and are the perfect size for our egg bites.
 Even though it’s made of silicone, I still spray them with non-stick cooking spray.
 It makes getting them out of the molds a ton easier and cleanup is a breeze.

 Egg Bites are Perfect for Breakfast on the Go